caring/coding-exercise-lead/README.md

 Please treat this, within reason, like it was a production grade project.
 Feel free to use any libraries you would use for such a project.

-If you have any questions don't hesitate to ask!

 ### Technical questions

 Please answer the following questions in a markdown file called `Answers to technical questions.md`.